MinaFoundation/helm-charts/mina-daemon/README.md

 `node.daemonMode.coordinator` | enable SNARK Coordinator mode | `false`
 `node.daemonMode.seed` | enable Seed mode | `false`
 `node.snarkWorkerFee` | Fee for Snark Worker | ` `
+`node.allPeersSeenMetric` | Whether to track the set of all peers ever seen for the all_peers metric | `false` `node.archiveRocksDB` | Stores all the blocks heard in RocksDB | `false` `node.background` | Run process on the background | `false` `node.bindIP` | IP of network interface to use for peer connections | ` ` `node.contactInfo` | info used in node error report service (it could be either email address or discord username), it should be less than 200 characters | ` `
+`node.currentProtocolVersion` | Current protocol version, only blocks with the same version accepted | ` `
+`node.demoMode` | Run the daemon in demo-mode -- assume we're "synced" to the network instantly | ` `
+`node.directPeer` | Peers to always send new messages to/from.
+These peers should also have you configured as a direct peer, the relationship is intended to be symmetric | ` `
+`node.disableNodeStatus` | Disable reporting node status to other nodes | ` `
+`node.enableFlooding` | Publish our own blocks/transactions to every peer we can find | ` `
+`node.enablePeerExchange` | Help keep the mesh connected when closing connections | `true` `node.externalIP` | External IP address for other nodes to connect to.
+You only need to set this if auto-discovery fails for some reason | ` `
+`node.fileLogRotations` | Number of file log rotations before overwriting old logs | `50`
+`node.gcStatInterval` | in mins for collecting GC stats for metrics | `15.000000`
+`node.internalTracing` | Enables internal tracing into $config-directory/internal-tracing/internal-trace.json | `false`
+`node.isolateNetwork` | Only allow connections to the peers passed on the command line or configured through GraphQL | `false`
+`node.itnGraphQLPort` | GraphQL-server for incentivized testnet interaction | ` `
+`node.itnKeys` | A comma-delimited list of Ed25519 public keys that are permitted to send signed requests to the incentivized testnet GraphQL server | ` `
+`node.itnMaxLogs` | Maximum number of logs to store to be made available via GraphQL for incentivized testnet | ` ` `node.libp2pMetricsPort` | libp2p metrics server for scraping via Prometheus | ` `
+`node.limitedGraphQLPort` | GraphQL-server for limited daemon interaction | ` `
+`node.logBlockCreation` | Log the steps involved in including transactions and snark work in a block | `true` `node.logPrecomputedBlocks` | Include precomputed blocks in the log | `false` `node.logSnarkWorkGossip` | Log snark-pool diff received from peers | `false` `node.logTxnPoolGossip` | Log transaction-pool diff received from peers | `false` `node.minBlockReward` | Minimum reward a block produced by the node should have.
+Empty blocks are created if the rewards are lower than the specified threshold | ` `
+`node.noSuperCatchup` | Don't use super-catchup | `false`
+`node.openLimitedGraphQLPort` | Have the limited GraphQL server listen on all addresses, not just localhost (this is INSECURE, make sure your firewall is configured correctly!) | `false`
+`node.peer` | initial "bootstrap" peers for discovery | ` `
+`node.peerListFile` | path to a file containing "bootstrap" peers for discovery, one multiaddress per line | ` ` `node.peerListURL` | URL of seed peer list file.
+Will be polled periodically. | ` `
+`node.peerProtectionRate` | Proportion of peers to be marked as protected | `0.2`
+`node.precomputedBlocksFile` | Path to write precomputed blocks to, for replay or archiving | ` `
+`node.proofLevel` | Internal, for testing.
+Start or connect to a network with full proving (`full`), snark-testing with dummy proofs (`check`), or dummy proofs (`none`) | `full`
+`node.proposedProtocolVersion` | Proposed protocol version to signal other nodes | ` `
+`node.snarkWorkerParallelism` | Run the SNARK worker using this many threads.
+Equivalent to setting OMP_NUM_THREADS, but doesn't affect block production. | ` `
+`node.stopTime` | in hours after which the daemon stops itself (only if there were no slots won within an hour after the stop time) | `168`
+`node.tracing` | Trace into $config-directory/trace/$pid.trace | ` `
+`node.uploadBlocksToGoogleCloud` | upload blocks to gcloud storage.
+Requires the environment variables GCLOUD_KEYFILE, NETWORK_NAME, and GCLOUD_BLOCK_UPLOAD_BUCKET | ` `
+`node.uploadSubmitterKey` | Private key file for the uptime submitter.
+You cannot provide both `uptime-submitter-key` and `uptime-submitter-pubkey` | ` `
+`node.uploadSubmitterPubkey` | Public key of the submitter to the Mina delegation program, for the associated private key that is being tracked by this daemon.
+You cannot provide both `uptime-submitter-key` and `uptime-submitter-pubkey` | ` `
+`node.validationQueueSize` | size of the validation queue in the p2p network used to buffer messages (like blocks and transactions received on the gossip network) while validation is pending.
+If a transaction, for example, is invalid, we don't forward the message on the gossip net.
+If this queue is too small, we will drop messages without validating them.
+If it is too large, we are susceptible to DoS attacks on memory | `150`
+`node.workReassignmentWait` | in ms before a snark-work is reassigned | `420000m`
-`node.secrets.walletPassword` | Password for wallet keypair | ` `
+`node.workSelection` | Choose work sequentially `seq` or randomly `rand` | `rand` `node.secrets.walletPassword` | Password for wallet keypair | ` `
 `node.secrets.walletKey` | Private wallet keypair key | ` `
 `node.secrets.walletPub` | Public wallet keypair key | ` `